-- Describe databases, data mining, data warehousing, business intelligence, dashboards, and data visualization - Construct appropriate business questions - Construct database queries - Identify and implement appropriate analyses - Make informed decisions based on relevant data - Communicate findings - Lead project teams Curriculum: The M.S. in Business Analytics program requires 64 quarter credit hours, integrating 36 quarter credit hours of core courses, 12 quarter credit hours of elective courses, as well as 16 quarter credit hours of courses in one of several concentrations: Business Administration, Forensic Accounting, Health Care, Management Information Systems, Marketing and Professional Internship.
-The core body of knowledge includes analytical tools for management decisions, business analytics and analytics for big data.
-The core also includes database management systems, machine learning, data visualization and data warehousing.
-Finally, project management and a capstone project course are required.
-The student has a choice of a wide range of elective courses.
-These topics include forensic accounting, fraud examination, fraud and the legal environment, computer fraud and information systems auditing.
-Other electives include business and economic forecasting, operations management, supply chain management and strategic managerial communications.
-Electronic commerce and knowledge-based systems courses are available, as are courses in organizational behavior and team building.
-Independent study and internship opportunities are also available.
+- Describe databases, data mining, data warehousing, business intelligence, dashboards, and data visualization

+- Construct appropriate business questions

+- Construct database queries

+- Identify and implement appropriate analyses

+- Make informed decisions based on relevant data

+- Communicate findings

+- Lead project teams

+Curriculum: The M.S. in Business Analytics program requires 64 quarter credit hours, integrating 12 quarter credit hours of foundations courses, 40 quarter credit hours of core courses, as well as 12 quarter credit hours of electives or courses in one of several concentrations: Business Administration, Finance, Forensic Accounting, Health Care, Management Information Systems, Marketing, and Professional Internship.
+Our courses are scheduled so that a student may complete the program in two years by taking 8 quarter credit hours per term.
 Our courses are scheduled so that a student may complete the program in two years by taking 8 quarter credit hours per term.
 4+1 M.S. in Business Analytics Program: